Art Fleming: Personal life

 Fleming married Mildred Goodrich in 1946 in North Carolina.
 They had a daughter Jan.
 In 1954 he married actress Peggy Ann Ellis, who worked on The Merv Griffin Show.
 Fleming denied having any children in a 1974 interview, conducted after his divorce from Ellis.
 Despite insisting he would never marry again after his divorce from Ellis, Fleming married Becky Lynn in a private ceremony at Norman Vincent Peale's home.
 He soon adopted Becky's two children from a prior marriage.
 Together they had five grandchildren.
 In 1992, Fleming retired and the family moved to Crystal River, Florida.
 He remained active in charity work: he hosted fundraising videos for the Citrus County United Way and became involved with the Citrus County Abuse Shelter Association, Inc. (where Becky served as director).
 He also hosted a syndicated television program, called Senior America, which showcased seniors and senior activities.

 Death

-Fleming died of pancreatic cancer at his home in Florida on April 25, 1995, six days before his 71st birthday.
+Fleming died of pancreatic cancer on April 25, 1995, at age 70, at his home in Florida.
 According to his obituary in the Los Angeles Times, he had been diagnosed with cancer two weeks before his death.
 He was cremated and his ashes were scattered at sea.
-Twenty-five years later, his successor on Jeopardy!, Alex Trebek, succumbed to the same disease on November 8, 2020, at the age of 80.
+More than 25 years later, on November 8, 2020, his successor on Jeopardy!, Alex Trebek, died of the same disease at the age of 80.